eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-02-instrument.md

 #### 2.3.1 Fluidics

-Fluidics system includes components necessary for:
+The Fluidics system includes components necessary for:
--   sample introduction
+-   Sample introduction
 -   Sheath fluid management
 -   Pressure Regulation and monitoring
 -   Waste fluid recovery

 -   Sample Introduction
     -   Placing a stream of particles (typically suspended in MilliQ water or a saline solution) in the center of a larger stream of sheath fluid
-    -   Using carefullt regulated pressures, the stream is forced through a tiny orifice in a nozzle to produce a fine, fast-moving jet of fluid with sample particles in the center.
+    -   Using carefully regulated pressures, the stream is forced through a tiny orifice in a nozzle to produce a fine, fast-moving jet of fluid with sample particles in the center.
 -   Sheath Fluid
-    -   So named becaue the sample fluid is surrounded by a Sheath of saline (or MilliQ) water as it is forced through the nozzle
+    -   So named because the sample fluid is surrounded by a Sheath of saline (or MilliQ) water as it is forced through the nozzle
     -   This causes the sample core within the stream to be centered and lined up with the jet emitted from the nozzle tip.
-    -   The main components of sheath fluid managemeant are:
+    -   The main components of sheath fluid management are:
         -   Sheath Reservoir (tank)
         -   Digital scale for monitoring level of fluid in the Sheath reservoir.
         -   Sheath line